ONLYOFFICE/onlyoffice-directus/README.md

 Add the extension from the in-built Directus Marketplace.

+Once done, go to the Directus Settings -> Modules, check the ONLYOFFICE checkbox and click the Save button.
+After that, the ONLYOFFICE extension will appear in the left panel (as a file icon).
+To change the place where this icon is displayed in the left panel, go to Settings -> Modules, pull the 2 stripes near ONLYOFFICE and move the line to the desired place.
+Click the Save button in the upper right corner.

-Once done, go to the ONLYOFFICE Settings page within Directus and enter the following credentials:
+Then, click on the file icon in the left menu to open the ONLYOFFICE Settings page within Directus.
+Enter the following credentials:

 * **Doc Server Public URL**: Enter the URL of the installed ONLYOFFICE Docs (self-hosted or cloud instance).
 * **Doc Server Jwt Secret**: Use the automatically generated secret key or enter your own.
 It should be the same as in the ONLYOFFICE Docs [config file](https://api.onlyoffice.com/docs/docs-api/additional-api/signature/).